Professional Reviews

 Keeper is an intuitive, highly secure password manager that comes with a lot of great features.

-In addition to providing premium security, Keeper also has an excellent encrypted messaging service, a user-friendly interface, and more cloud storage than any competitor.
+It provides premium security, an excellent encrypted messaging service, a user-friendly interface, and more cloud storage than almost any competitor.

 Keeper offers a variety of plans and bundles, and its Family plan is one of the best-value plans on the market for multiple users.